Post Hoc Power Calculations Are Not Useful

 Getting Started with pandas in Python

 The pandas package is an open-source software library written for data analysis in Python.
 Pandas allows users to import data from various file formats (comma-separated values, JSON, SQL, fits, etc.) and perform data manipulation operations, including cleaning and reshaping the data, summarizing observations, grouping data, and merging multiple datasets.
-In this article, we'll explore briefly some of the most commonly used functions and methods for understanding, formatting, and vizualizing data with the pandas package.
+In this article, we’ll explore briefly some of the most commonly used functions and methods for understanding, formatting, and visualizing data with the pandas package.

 Understanding Multiple Comparisons and Simultaneous Inference